ganny26/java-bacon/README.md

-This project was bootstrapped with Create React App additionally configured with redux architecture!
+This project was bootstrapped with Create React App additionally configured with redux architecture

 ## React + Redux